aws-samples/sample-bda-redaction/README.md

 * **ConsumerStack** - Provisions the core processing infrastructure including Amazon Bedrock Data Automation projects for document text extraction and Bedrock Guardrails configured to anonymize comprehensive PII entities, along with Lambda functions for email and attachment processing with SNS topics for success/failure notifications.
 It also creates SES receipt rules for incoming email handling when a domain is configured and S3 event notifications to trigger the email processing workflow automatically.

-* **PortalStack (optional)** - This is only needed when users want to use a web-based user interface for managing emails, folders, and rules.
-It provisions the optional web interface including a regional API Gateway, DynamoDB tables for folders and rules management, and S3 buckets for static web assets.
-It also creates EventBridge schedulers for automated rules processing, lambda functions for portal API handling and email forwarding functionality when configured.
+* **PortalStack (optional)** - This is only needed when users want to use a web-based user interface for managing emails.
+It provisions the optional web interface including a regional API Gateway, DynamoDB tables for redacted message storage, and S3 buckets for static web assets.

 ### Amazon SES (optional)
 **Move directly to the Solution Deployment section below if you are not using Amazon SES**